Gael-de-Sailly/realterrain/README.md

 - add more raster analysis modes

 ### Changelog

+#### 0.0.8
+- expanded biome editor
+- some code refactoring and performance improvements

 #### 0.0.7
 - performance improvements to distance analysis mode, new default (demo) raster for distance mode ("points.tif")
 - refactoring of some code: performance improvements where empty mapchunks are not processed